wp-plugins/oik/trunk/readme.txt

 3. oik button shortcodes - showing a Contact me button
 4. base oik shortcodes and examples (part 1)
 5. base oik shortcodes and examples (part 2)
+6. oik button dialog
+7. oik PayPal dialog
+8. oik shortcode selection dialog

 == Changelog ==
-= 0.2 =
+= 0.3 =
+* Added: Tiny MCE button for entry of the [bw_button] shortcode parameters
+* Added: Tiny MCE button to select an oik shortcode
+* Note: optional parameters to the oik shortcode button are not yet effective
+* Added: [bw_email] for inline mailto: link.
+Use [bw_mailto] for a link with a prefix
+* Fixed: attempted to correct problems in this file - my misunderstanding of how to do links
+* Fixed: Added code to expand [bw_picasa] shortcode
+* Added: [loik] shortcode - a link to the oik plugin
+* Change: Moved art_button() to bobbfunc.inc so that it could be used on the oik options page = 0.2 =
 * Added shortcodes for [bw_flickr], [bw_youtube], [bw_picasa]
 * renamed bwtrace.php to oik-bwtrace.php